jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 Updating the API URL was pretty simple.
 The next problem was the ddclient plugin Porkbun code was using incorrect **editByNameType** URI endpoints (newest docs here: `https://porkbun.com/api/json/v3/documentation`).
 I'm not sure if Porkbun's API call formating was changed at some point but there's lots of threads online about this plugin's issues handling Porkbun subdomains before the URL change.
 The proper fix will should use the `on-root-domain` config from the original script but I havent had time for that yet.

-A correctly formatted `retrieveByNameType` API Endpoint:
+##### This is the correctly formatted `retrieveByNameType` API Endpoint: `/api/json/v3/dns/retrieveByNameType/domain.com/A/subdomain`
-`/api/json/v3/dns/retrieveByNameType/domain.com/A/subdomain`

 **Note:** Multiple subdomains are simply stacked.
 For exmaple, the URI Endpoint for host: `sub2.sub1.domain.com` would be:

 `https://api.porkbun.com/api/json/v3/dns/retrieveByNameType/domain.com/A/sub2.sub1`

 The 'on-root-domain' logic part of the script to organize the endpoint doesnt seem to be working.
 It's not using my `domain.com` correctly in the endpoint.
-You could comment out the `if ($config{$host}{'on-root-domain'})' block below in Step 10, replace with these two lines, and call it a day if you don't use subdomains:
+You could comment out the `if ($config{$host}{'on-root-domain'})' block below in Step 11, replace with these two lines, and call it a day if you don't use subdomains:

 ```
     $sub_domain = '';